 Everyone’s Flannel inspired project links will be at the end of this post.
 Make sure to check them out.
 I can’t wait to see what these talented ladies came up with this month!

-I came up with something a little different this time.
 I usually do projects that revolve around home styling or repurposing junk, but this time I was inspired to take a stab at fashion:0 Kind of scary for this jeans and t-shirt girl, but I’m pushing myself out of my comfort zone!

 Have you been noticing all the flouncy sleeves at every store like I have?
 I’ve kind of got a crush on this new fashion.
 And then when I spied some flannel shirts with vintage linen flounces decorating the sleeves at a couple vintage markets, I was hooked.
 I just had to give this upcycle a try myself, and I’ve got boatloads of linens to experiment with!